 After step 4 above, push your hips up and keep them elevated in a sort-of bridge position as in this video below:

-Dumbbell flyes are usually done on a bench or stability ball, but there is absolutely nothing to say you can’t do this popular chest exercise on the floor.
+Dumbbell flyes are usually done on a bench or an exercise ball, but there is absolutely nothing to say you can’t do this popular chest exercise on the floor.

 Doing so does reduce the range of motion, but that is unavoidable and arguably safer without an exercise bench.

 It turns out that the floor fly might be a safer chest fly.